 Along with these home remedies for dandruff, apple cider vinegar, garlic, and baking soda are largely popular ingredients to get rid of dandruff, however, can be harsh on your scalp.
 If you do choose to take the DIY route, be sure to check for allergies, reactions or sensitivities to any natural ingredients as well.

 Another way to build scalp strength and nourishment is by using hair masks that help lock in the moisture in your hair and scalp.
 Like we talked about earlier, keeping your hair fully healthy and nourished needs more than your run-of-the-mill drugstore shampoo and conditioner.
-Throw in an all-natural DIY hair mask once every week, and reduce the frequency when you see a visible improvement.
+Using a repairing hair mask once every week, and reduce the frequency when you see a visible improvement.